 Nothing makes a business more attractive than glowing testimonials of excellent customer service.

 While testimonials showcased on your website may not be quite as genuine as those on Google Reviews, they still boost consumer confidence.
 So post away!
 Get those happy stories front and center on your website.
 You’ll notice a difference in your site KPIs.

 In one of our recent podcasts, Creative Director Jason Landry stated that website design ultimately breaks down into two key elements: information and presentation.

-If the consumers were worried soley about star ratings, fewer would click through to the site.
-After all, local map packs (the primary source of traffic for many service keywords), showcase Google Reviews aggregate ratings for each listed business.
+Fewer would click through to the site if the consumers were worried solely about star ratings.
+After all, local map packs (the primary traffic source for many service keywords) showcase Google Reviews aggregate ratings for each listed business.
 They also desire a better understanding of the company’s services.